6 Resume Tips from a Tech Recruiter

 When you’re thinking about your resume for a tech job, try imagining that you’re looking for a new book online.
 You go to the “best seller” section because you’re craving an action-packed thriller.
 A few titles that catch your attention so you click on the summary to see if you’re interested in buying any of the books.
 After starting to read the first summary, you stop halfway through because nothing catches your eye.
 What you might not have even realized was that the last sentence had a major plot twist that would have made you immediately purchase the book.
 A resume is basically the same thing!
 If you hide your relevant or enticing skills or job experience, a recruiter can miss it.

 Before I dive into my resume tips, let me just say that resume writing is an art and not a science.
 I regularly go to the Hirshhorn Museum in Washington D.C. and don’t understand why certain works of art have long lines of people waiting to see a particular piece.
-But art is subjective and just because I don’t like that piece, doesn’t mean it won’t resonate with another person.
+Art is subjective and just because a certain piece doesn't catch my eye, doesn’t mean it won’t resonate with another person.
 Resumes are much the same way.
-I’ve seen some resumes that weren’t interesting to multiple recruiters, but caught my eye and that candidate was ultimately hired by my team… and I’m sure the opposite has occurred.
+As a company's needs change and evolve, a resume that didn't receive more than a passing glance today, could be the next great hire a month or two down the road.
 So make sure to keep updating and honing your resume as you pick up new skills, as well as applying to different jobs!

 With all that in mind, let me offer a few ways to make this art a little more scientific.
 Hopefully, my 6 resume tips will help you make your resume as impactful as possible!

 1) List important information and skills at the top of your resume